-Just as each systematic knowledge is based on some important principles, similarly management and managerial functions are also depend upon some principles of planning.
+Just as each systematic knowledge is based on some important principles, similarly management and managerial functions also depend upon some principles of planning.

-Principles of Planning
+What are the Principles of Planning in Business?

-Following are the principles of planning in management:
+The following are the principles of planning in management:

-1. Principle of Contribution to Objectives
+Principle 1: Contribution to Objectives

 We know that each institution or enterprise has some predetermined objectives and goals.

-2. Principle of Planning Promises
+Principle 1: Planning Promises

-The principle of planning explains that the planning is related to the future and for the future, there are several assumptions.
+The principle of planning explains that planning is related to the future and for the future, there are several assumptions.

-Hence, while formulating plans, complete, clear and reliable knowledge should be collected and forecasts should be well prepared.
+Hence, while formulating plans, complete, clear, and reliable knowledge should be collected and forecasts should be well prepared.

-3. Principle of Efficiency
+Principle 2: Efficiency

 The efficiency of planning depends on the results.